 ✅ No health insurance?
 No problem.

-Instead of paying as you go, your doctor agrees to be paid later, directly from your personal injury settlement or court award.
+Instead of paying as you go, your doctor agrees to be paid later, directly from your personal injury settlement.
 This allows you to focus on healing without financial pressure.

 LOP-friendly doctors typically specialize in treating accident-related injuries such as: